 However, it’s certainly not all doom and gloom for universities and colleges.
 Advancements in technology are providing higher education with effective ways to improve student support across every stage of the student lifecycle, and chatbots are becoming key to this.

-This article will showcase how universities and colleges are using chatbots today, highlighting a higher ed chatbot use case for three key departments.
+This article will showcase how universities and colleges are using higher education chatbots today, highlighting a higher ed chatbot use case for three key departments.
 Read on for higher ed chatbot examples that will inspire you in 2022.

 Let’s begin with one of the most common and effective higher ed chatbot use cases – boosting enrolment by offering 24/7 support.
 Today’s students expect to receive support when it suits them, not when it suits the school’s working hours.
 72% of Gen Z, the demographic that makes up the majority of today’s students, say they “expect to interact with someone immediately” when they reach out for support.
 However, hiring agents to work outside of normal hours simply isn’t feasible for most schools.